 Progressive Credit Union has always prided itself as being a safe, stable and financially sound institution in which you can borrow and save with confidence.
-All savings held with the Credit Union are covered by the Deposit Guarantee Scheme.
-Total assets now stand at €210 million making us one of the largest credit unions in the country.
-Our surplus for the year was €1.5 million.
-While this is an excellent result in a very tough economic environment, there were some once off gains included in the surplus that will not be replicated in future years.
+All savings held with the credit union are covered by the Deposit Guarantee Scheme.
+Total assets now stand at \in 217 million, making us one of the largest credit unions in the country.
+Our surplus for the year was \in 1.8 million.

 Adequate reserves are the foundation on which the financial stability of a credit union rests.
-Our reserves at 30 September 2021 amounted to \in 31.8 million which is a healthy 15.1% of total assets and above the minimum requirement of 10%.
+Our reserves at 30 September 2023 amounted to \in 33.5 million which is a healthy 15.4% of total assets and above the minimum requirement of 10%.

-Due to the current economic environment and the negative return we received on some of our investments, we are not proposing to pay a dividend on member's savings this year.
-We are proposing that the Annual General Meeting agrees that the sum of $\in 1.10$ be deducted from each adult member share account by way of an Affiliation Fee to cover the cost of membership of the Irish League of Credit Unions.
+Given the uncertainty in the current economic environment we are proposing to pay a modest dividend of 0.1% on member's shares this year.
+We are also proposing that the Annual General Meeting agrees that the sum of \in 1.00 be deducted from each adult member share account by way of an Affiliation Fee to cover the cost of membership of the Irish League of Credit Unions.

-Over the financial year 2,661 members have joined Progressive Credit Union.
-Total membership is now at 59,318 and total member savings are €171.8 million.
-During the year the Board also increased the savings cap to €20,000.
+Total membership is now at 60,432 and total member savings are €182.7 million.
+During the year the Board also increased the savings cap to €100,000.